KidNextDoor52/aws-migration-architecture/README.md

-Bel BeautEssentials AWS Migration and Architecture Design This project focuses on the analysis, design, and implementation of an AWS migration and architecture solution for Bel BeautEssentials.
-It involves migrating the on-premises infrastructure and workloads of Bel BeautEssentials to the AWS cloud using various AWS services.
-The project also includes the design of a high-level architecture and the justification of AWS service choices.
+Bel BeautEssentials Cloud Migration and Architecture Design This project focuses on the comprehensive analysis, design, and implementation of an AWS cloud migration and architecture solution for Bel BeautEssentials.
+It involves assessing the on-premises infrastructure and workloads, designing a scalable architecture using AWS services and Apache Hadoop, and creating architectural diagrams to aid in the migration process.

 Project Goals
-Analyze the existing on-premises infrastructure and workloads of Bel BeautEssentials to determine migration requirements.
+Conduct a comprehensive analysis of the on-premises infrastructure and workloads, assessing 100+ systems and applications for migration to the AWS cloud.
-Design a scalable and resilient architecture using suitable AWS services to meet the specific needs of Bel BeautEssentials.
+Design a robust and scalable high-level architecture utilizing AWS services such as EC2, S3, RDS, EMR, Lambda, CloudWatch, and Apache Hadoop.
-Decouple application layers and migrate them to the AWS cloud using managed services for improved performance and scalability.
-Implement a data analytics solution using Amazon EMR and other relevant AWS services to gain valuable insights from data.
+Achieve a 40% reduction in infrastructure costs and improve system performance through effective architectural design and migration.
+Create clear and visually appealing architectural diagrams to represent the migration process and facilitate stakeholder understanding and alignment with business objectives.
-Provide written explanations and justifications for the selected AWS services and migration approach tailored to Bel BeautEssentials' business objectives.
+Prepare well-documented explanations and justifications for the chosen AWS services and migration approach, ensuring stakeholder buy-in and informed decision-making.

 Technologies Used
 AWS (Amazon EC2, Amazon S3, Amazon RDS, Amazon EMR, AWS Lambda, Amazon CloudWatch) Apache Hadoop
 Diagram.net (formerly draw.io)
 Project Structure

 The project is organized into the following directories:

-analysis: Contains the analysis documentation and findings related to the on-premises infrastructure and workloads of Bel BeautEssentials.
+analysis: Contains documentation related to the comprehensive analysis of the on-premises infrastructure and workloads for migration.
-architecture: Includes architectural diagrams representing the high-level design of the AWS migration solution tailored to Bel BeautEssentials' requirements.
+architecture: Includes architectural diagrams representing the high-level design of the AWS migration solution.
-decoupling: Contains scripts, configuration files, or code snippets for decoupling application layers and migrating them to AWS managed services.
+code: Contains scripts, configuration files, or code snippets related to the migration and architecture implementation.
-analytics: Includes scripts or code for implementing the data analytics solution using Amazon EMR and other relevant AWS services.
-justification: Contains written explanations and justifications for the selected AWS services and migration approach tailored to Bel BeautEssentials' business objectives.
+justification: Includes well-documented explanations and justifications for the chosen AWS services and migration approach.
 Usage
 Please refer to the individual directories for specific usage instructions, code samples, and documentation related to each aspect of the project.

+.gitignore
+The project includes a .gitignore file that is appropriate for AWS projects.
+It ensures that sensitive or unnecessary files and directories are not committed to the repository.
+Please review the .gitignore file to ensure it aligns with your specific project requirements.

 License